raydac/mvn-golang/README.md

 # Changelog
 __2.1.1 (under development)__
 - Improved `clean` mojo, added flags to clean Go path folder defined through `goPath` parameter, and added flag to delete whole `storeFolder`
+- Added flag `ignoreErrorExitCode` to prevent failure for error exit code, it is useful in some test cases.
+- Added parameter `reportsFolder` to define folder where some reports will be placed.
+- Added parameters `outLogFile` and `errLogFile` to save execution console log as files in the report folder.
+By default such reports are not saved.

 __2.1.0 (28-may-2016)__
 - Output of environment variables has been moved under the `verbose` flag